Remembering the men from the Kingsdown and Creekside Cluster

-Action on the 9th of September had started disappointingly when exploding of a mine on the eastern corner of the wood did not prevent a German attack.
+Action on the 9th of September had started disappointingly, when exploding of a mine on the eastern corner of the wood failed to prevent a German attack.
 The crater was 140 feet across and 35 feet deep and remains, to this day, as a duck pond.
 Along with 2nd Battalion King's Royal Rifle Corps, Thomas’s Battalion succeeded in securing their gains by digging in and forming a connection with the line in High Wood itself.

 High Wood, despite still being regularly shelled, was never retaken by the Germans.
 It is thought that the bodies of around 10,000 British and Germans soldiers still lie in there.

-It is unclear how long Thomas served overseas.
+We know that Thomas served for less than a year.
+It is unclear how long he served overseas.
 Legally he would have only served for around 5 months, but it is clear that many lied about their age to sail for France.

-Thomas’s name appears on the memorial wall in St George’s Chapel, Chichester Cathedral, the memorial chapel of the Royal Sussex Regiment, along with all those of the regiment that died in the First World War.
+His name also appears on the memorial wall in St George’s Chapel, Chichester Cathedral, the memorial chapel of the Royal Sussex Regiment, along with all those of the regiment that died in the First World War.

 Thomas was posthumously awarded the British War and Victory medals.
 [See Appendix 1]